Crucifixion Fetish

 In practice

-Expression is overwhelmingly private and imaginative: arousal from devotional and crucifixion imagery encountered in art, film, or memory.
-Where it is enacted at all, it overlaps the bound-figure aesthetics of consensual BDSM: a willing participant positioned against a cross-shaped frame in a negotiated, simulated tableau.
-Such scenes are theatrical rather than literal and are planned like any other bondage play, with no real injury intended.
-There is no how-to literature of note, and no organised practice distinct from general bondage and religious-themed role play.
+Expression is overwhelmingly private and imaginative: arousal from devotional and crucifixion imagery met in art, film, or memory.
+Where anything is enacted, it borrows the bound-figure aesthetics of consensual BDSM, with a willing participant positioned against a cross-shaped frame in a negotiated, simulated tableau.
+Such scenes are theatrical, planned like any other bondage scene, and involve no real injury.
+There is no organised practice or literature distinct from general bondage and religious-themed role play, and this entry offers no instruction.

 Psychology